COVID-19 pandemic in Singapore: Panic buying and price gouging

 Panic buying and hoarding of essentials such as rice, instant noodles and toilet paper occurred with the raising of the DORSCON level from yellow to orange on 7 February 2020, with empty shelves at supermarkets within hours.
 Local supermarket chain NTUC FairPrice imposed limits on the amount of essentials each consumer can buy, with these limits initially set for paper products, rice products, instant noodle packets and vegetables.
 NTUC FairPrice and Dairy Farm Singapore announced that it would introduce specific hours for those members of the community who were more vulnerable such as Pioneer Generation members.
 Following the review, supermarkets are considered essential services, therefore there is no need to hoard items, it must be opened every day.

-A second wave of panic buying and hoarding occurred on 17 March when Malaysia announced its lockdown from 18 March, sparked by fears of food shortages.
-The government has clarified that the flow of goods, cargo and food supplies between Singapore and Malaysia will continue, urging the public not to panic buy.
-They added that Singapore has diverse sources of essential goods and was not facing an immediate shortage of food or essentials.
+A second wave of panic buying and hoarding occurred on 17 March when Malaysia announced its Movement Control Order (MCO) from 18 March, sparked by fears of food shortages.
+The government clarified that the flow of goods, cargo and food supplies between Singapore and Malaysia would continue, urging the public to avoid panic buying.
+They added that Singapore had diverse sources of essential goods and was not facing an immediate shortage of food or essentials.
 NTUC FairPrice has expanded its list of items that are limited per consumer to include eggs, vegetables and poultry.
 10 days later, NTUC FairPrice expanded its list to include canned food, cooking oil and frozen meat, with reduced purchasing limits for paper products.

-To deal with the massive increase in online shopping orders, RedMart (Part of Lazada) on 2 April said that it would prioritise daily essentials such as milk powder, flour, eggs and rice while limiting orders to 35 items and reducing its range of goods to focus on the essentials.
+To deal with the massive increase in online shopping orders, local e-commerce platform RedMart on 2 April said that it would prioritise daily essentials such as milk powder, flour, eggs and rice while limiting orders to 35 items and reducing its range of goods to focus on the essentials.
 It also said that it would stop taking orders until 4 April to implement additional measures.